Ciudad López Mateos: Geography

 Three rivers have their waterway across Atizapán: Tlalnepatla River, San Javier River and Moritas River, all of them located north of the municipality.

 Inside Atizapán, near the border with Naucalpan, is located the Madin Dam, which provides water to the north west part of the Greater Mexico City area.

 Also, various streams have their waterway across Atizapán such as "La Bolsa", La Herradura, "El Tecojote" and "El Xhinte".

 Its main elevations are Biznaga Hill, Atlaco Hill La Condesa Hill and Grande Hill.

 Transportation

 Although none of the main transportation ways in greater Mexico City have stations in Atizapán, many bus lines cross Atizapán, and go mainly to the north, center and south west parts of Mexico City.

 In the beginning of the 20th century, a train line called "Montealto" had its end in Atizapán.

-In the north part of Atizapán is located an airport, which has minimal use, as no airlines are established.
+Atizapan de Zaragoza Airport is located in the north, but it has minimal use, as no airlines are established.

 Also, one highway passes across Atizapán, and serves to communicate Atizapán with the capital city of the State of Mexico Toluca, the Interlomas, Santa Fe and Herradura Boroughs, and with the Mexico-Querétaro highway.

 Recently, the "Viaducto Bicentenario" has connected a second-floor highway to the inner Mexico City.
 The project was built to commemorate the bicentennial of Mexico's independence.